AlfioEmanueleFresta/practical-xss/extension.rst

   a private message to the victim's friends, which included a malicious URL.

-**Extend the code used in the last excercise, so that the code will automatically** **reproduce itself it the user who views the comment is authenticated.**
+**Extend the code used in the last exercise, so that the code will automatically** **reproduce itself it the user who views the comment is authenticated.**

 Hint: